-Andy Weir’s Artemis has the same vibe as The Martian so I expected to enjoy it for all the same reasons, but many of The Martian‘s strengths become pitfalls when they are repurposed in Artemis.
+Andy Weir’s Artemis has the same vibe as The Martian so I expected to enjoy it for all the same reasons, but many of The Martian‘s strengths become pitfalls when repurposed in Artemis.
 Summary from Goodreads:

 Jazz Bashara is a criminal.

 Well, sort of.
 Life on Artemis, the first and only city on the moon, is tough if you’re not a rich tourist or an eccentric billionaire.
 So smuggling in the occasional harmless bit of contraband barely counts, right?
 Not when you’ve got debts to pay and your job as a porter barely covers the rent.